wilzbach/zodiacy/README.md

-  --list-keywords       show all available keywords -r, --random-keyword  select keyword randomly (weighted on occurrence) --ratings             weight states according to ratings
+  --list-keywords       show all available keywords -r, --random-keyword  select keyword randomly (weighted on occurrence) --ratings             weight states according to ratings --moon                Use current moon phase for the keyword selection
 ```

 Description of the acquired horoscopes